crosschainer/shelled/README.md

   - Tray icon rendering and click routing (`TEST-E2E-03`).

 ---

-## Status & Roadmap

-Current state:

-- Core, adapters, service, bootstrap, and WebView host are implemented.
-- Web UI provides a functional shell surface (taskbar, launcher, workspaces, tray).
-- Safety features and test-mode behavior are in place.

-Next steps:

-- Polish the desktop experience for daily-driver use on Windows 11.
-- Expand configuration and theming options for the web UI.
-- Iterate on performance and resource usage.

 If you’re interested in running a modern, web-powered desktop environment on Windows 11, Shelled is the experimental playground to do it.
 Contributions,